 In 2007, KGD became an Energy Star Partner with the Environmental Protection Agency (EPA).
 In 2008, KGD designed the first office building in Maryland to achieve “Designed to Earn the ENERGY STAR,” and the next year, 2000 Tower Oaks Boulevard was the first building in Maryland to receive LEED® Platinum (C+S) state.

-Today KGD Architecture has ten LEED® APs on staff, representing the BD+C, ID+C and O+M specializations, and six Green Associates.
+Today KGD Architecture has ten LEED® APs on staff, representing the BD+C, ID+C and O+M specializations, and three Green Associates.
 Mechanical Engineer Shane Trexler, LEED® AP O+M is our in-house sustainability engineer, advising the range of performance options available for a given project.
-Beyond LEED®, we have had the opportunity to partner with Clients on projects targeting Energy Star™ and Earthcraft.